 Applicants should be aware that the NCS carry out checks to confirm predicted/actual GCSE grades with secondary schools.
 Where the predicted grades submitted on the application form differ from the ones provided by the school we will take the school’s predicted grades when making offer decisions.
 We reserve the right to rescind an offer where the school’s predicted grades for the applicant fail to meet the NCS’ entry criteria.

-When an offer holder receives their GCSE results, they must attend an enrolment meeting with an NCS member of staff on GCSE results day (or a different date determined by the NCS) to confirm their place.
+When a conditional offer holder receives their GCSE results, they must attend an enrolment meeting with an NCS member of staff on GCSE results day (or a different date determined by the NCS) to confirm their place.
 No offer is confirmed until the student or their adult representative has enrolled on GCSE results day (or a different date determined by the NCS).
 Where a student or their representative fails to attend enrolment day then their place will be offered to another student.
 It is unlikely that an offer holder will be enrolled on to a course where they have missed the minimum entry criteria.
 However, the NCS reserves the right to enrol a student where there is evidence of exceptional academic performance in a subject or group of subjects but who may have failed to achieve one or more of the entry criteria.
 An example may be where a student has secured 8s & 9s in maths and sciences but has not achieved a 6 in their English Language but wishes to study maths and the sciences only.
-Students who wish to change subject from their original offer may be placed on the waiting list.
+Students who wish to change subjects from their original offer will be placed on the waiting list.
 The NCS also reserves the right to reduce the minimum entry criteria for students who wish to study an A level subject or group of subjects where there are sound educational and/or organisational reasons to do so.